List of tallest buildings in Adelaide: Early history–1960s

 Adelaide pictured from the General Post Office in 1935, St. Andrew's Presbyterian Church visible on the left.

 Adelaide was Australia's third-largest city until the postwar era, having been overtaken by Brisbane and Perth in later years.
-The first "skyscraper" or "high-rise" in the city is considered by some to be the classically-inspired, six-storey Verco building, which opened on North Terrace in 1912.
-William Alfred Verco, the building’s developer, was also a physician, one of the first graduates of Adelaide University's new medical school in 1890.
+The first "skyscraper" or "high-rise" in the city is considered by some to be the classically inspired, six-storey Verco building, which opened on North Terrace in 1912.
+William Alfred Verco, the building's developer, was also a physician, one of the first graduates of the University of Adelaide's new medical school in 1890.
 Wanting to pioneer large building construction in Adelaide, Verco adopted reinforced concrete building by liaising with concrete specialists in Adelaide and in Melbourne.

 Adelaide CBD in 1950, Adelaide Town Hall visible on far left.

 The CML Building took the title of the tallest structure in the city from St Peter's Cathedral when it was completed in 1934, during the Great Depression.
 At 11 storeys, it was the highest legally permissible size at that time.
-The Romanseque-style building is most remarkable for the material of its facade, known as Benedict Stone.
+The Romanesque-style building is most remarkable for the material of its facade, known as Benedict Stone.
 This material was invented in the 1920s by a Queensland mine that crushed porphyry and blended it into a mix that was poured and set in moulds.

 Another early high-rise was the Beaux-Arts style AMP Building, completed in 1936; it was built as the new state headquarters of the AMP (then the Australian Mutual Provident Society), replacing smaller premises built for the Society on the same site in 1880.
 The building is also significant for being designed by the notable local architect Louis Laybourne-Smith, considered one of the key practitioners of architecture in South Australia in the first half of the 20th century.
 The AMP moved to a new headquarters at 1 King William Street in 1968; this 19-storey office tower is also considered to be Adelaide's first skyscraper.
 Upon completion, it replaced the CML Building as the tallest building in Adelaide until 1975.